-I would like to thank all our staff for their continuing support and commitment.
+I would like to thank all our staff for their continuing support and commitment, including more recently during the Covid-19 crisis.
 Having made timely adjustments to our cost base, and with our new products launch, we believe that we are well positioned to emerge from this pandemic in a very strong and opportune position.

-E M Arbib Chief Executive Officer 29th June, 2020
+E M ArbibChief Executive Officer 29th June 2020